Author: Ron Graham

 The Bible says, "Behold, now is the day of salvation" (2Corinthians 6:2).
 Jesus reminds us to work for "the night is coming in which no man can work" (John 9:4).

-Of course, even if the church you belong to isn't beginning outreach when it should, that doesn't mean you personally have to wait.
+NOTE: Of course, even if the church you belong to isn't beginning outreach when it should, that doesn't mean you personally have to wait.
 As these lessons on "Outreach" will show, it is essentially a personal responsibility and activity.

 3 What is the Best Method of Outreach?

-3. From the list below, select what you believe to be the best method, in general, for outreach in a church: (A) Distributing leaflets, (B) Newspaper advertising, (C) Holding a mission a month, (D) Hiring a minister to do the work, (E) Personal invitation in day-to-day contacts.
+Exercise 3~ What do you believe to be the best method, in general, for outreach in a church: (A) Distributing leaflets, (B) Newspaper advertising, (C) Holding a mission a month, (D) Hiring a minister to do the work, (E) Personal invitation in day-to-day contacts.

 Some of the things listed have a place in our outreach program, and we may use them in special efforts from time to time.
 But the really effective and day-to-day method of outreach —the one most available to us, and the essential method— is personal evangelism.
 If we don't do that, we won't do outreach.